Homeless or threatened with homelessness

 - You are unable to pay your rent or mortgage

-If you are homeless or at risk of becoming homeless within the next 56 days you should contact the council's housing options team as soon as possible.
+If you are homeless or at risk of becoming homeless within the next 56 days you should contact the council's Housing Options team via the Contact Housing page as soon as possible.
 For more specific advice to your circumstances, you may find a link on the right hand side of the page

 What the Council will do